 The Certified Autism Center designation was typically reserved for schools and healthcare facilities that serve individuals with autism and other special needs.
 Now, as the first hospitality company in the world to complete the rigorous training and certification, Beaches Resorts is better equipped to offer families vacationing on their properties even more inclusive programs for children with autism and other special needs.

 Child Care Staff Continuously Receives Competency Training In The Following Areas:

 - Motor Skills

 - Autism Overview

 - Emotional Awareness & Bullying

-As Certified Autism Centers and Certified Autism Specialists, ongoing training for team members is required to ensure they have the requisite knowledge, skills, temperament and expertise to cater to all children including those with disabilities.
-By undergoing the IBCCES autism training and certification program, it demonstrates that at least 80 percent of the resort company’s Kids Camp staff have successfully completed in-depth training in the areas of sensory awareness, communication, motor skills, program development, social skills, environment and emotional awareness and bullying.
+Ongoing training for team members is required to ensure they have the requisite knowledge, skills, temperament, and expertise to cater to all children.
+At least 80 percent of the resort company’s Kids Camp staff have successfully completed in-depth training in the areas of sensory awareness, communication, motor skills, program development, social skills, environment, and emotional awareness and bullying.